 Fresh green chickpeas don’t require much preparation.
 Simply shell them and eat them raw.
 As mentioned, turning them into hummus is popular, or you could simply add them into salads, stews, or any dish that you’re making.

 Dried chickpeas require a little more preparation.
 You’ll need to soak them in water overnight, until they swell up.
 After this, they can be cooked.
-While the soaking process isn’t strictly necessary, un-soaked chickpeas will take a lot longer to cook.
+While the soaking process isn’t strictly necessary, cooking chickpeas that haven’t been soaked will take a lot longer.